Temple Micah Celebrating 50 Years of History

-In 1970, Jack Mars, Temple Micah’s second president, met Rabbi Albert Ginsburgh, who was leading a floating congregation, Temple Judea, then meeting in Doylestown.
-With both a traditional background and liberal philosophy, he was quite eager to lead a young, part-time congregation, and so, in 1970, Albert Ginsburgh became our first rabbi, a position he held for the next 22 years.
-Moving to Boston in the mid- 1970’s, he still commuted “religiously” for all scheduled services.
-Also in 1970, Alfred Beck, joined Temple Micah serving as our first cantorial soloist for 24 years.
-Soon thereafter, Dorothy Koppelman, started a small but successful religious school, now named after a founder and former president, Irving Seligman.
+In 1970, Jack Mars, Temple Micah’s president, met Rabbi Albert Ginsburgh, who had both a traditional background and liberal philosophy.
+He became our first rabbi, a position he held for the next 22 years.
+After moving to Boston in the mid- 1970’s, he still commuted “religiously” for all scheduled services.
+Also in 1970, Alfred Beck, joined Temple Micah serving as our first Cantorial Soloist, and soon thereafter, Dorothy Koppelman, started a small but successful religious school, now named after a founder and former president, Irving Seligman.

-In 1992, when Rabbi Ginsburgh retired, Temple Micah embarked, for the first time in its history, on a search for a new, part-time rabbi – not an easy task.
-Guided by then President Bob Pollack, we were fortunate to find Rabbi Ellen Greenspan, who had served as an Assistant Rabbi and Director of Education at Congregation Rodeph Shalom in Philadelphia, and who was seeking to lead a part-time congregation.
-It was a perfect match, and in the fall of 1992 she officiated at her first High Holy Day services.
-Since then Rabbi Greenspan brought new energy and innovation to the congregation, including family services, High Holy Days, and Friday Sabbath.
-She guided our acquisition of a beautiful Torah and ark as well as new, contemporary prayer books.
-The rabbi has also built a vibrant religious school that is now attended by 60 children, grades 2 through 10, and she officiated at as many as 12 to 15 b’nai mitzvah a year, as well as an annual Confirmation ceremony for our 10th graders.
+In 1992, when Rabbi Ginsburgh retired, Temple Micah, for the first time in its history, searched for a new, part-time rabbi – not an easy task.
+We were fortunate to attract Rabbi Ellen Greenspan, who had served as an Assistant Rabbi and Director of Education at Congregation Rodeph Shalom in Philadelphia, and in the fall of 1992 she officiated at her first High Holy Day services.
+Rabbi Greenspan brought new energy and innovation to the congregation and also built a vibrant religious school with 60 children, grades 2 through 10.
+In 1998, we were blessed once again when Adrienne Rubin joined our Temple Micah family as Cantorial Soloist.
+Her beautiful voice and smile bring warmth to all of our services.